 The Otter Creek Bridge is one of the few remaining bridges Walter Sharp built employing a series of highly rounded arches.
 Where a large waterway was critical, Walter Sharp seems to have favored this method of constructing a series of smaller, rounded arches on thin piers instead of one or several long, flat arches.
 The famous Dunkard Mill Bridge over the Walnut in Cowley outside of Arkansas City was an example of this kind of construction.
 Greenwood’s double-arch Fall River stone bridge shows this design as well.

 When in 2004 the bridge was preserved, it was already deteriorating.
 Undermining of the piers was a major issue with this bridge.
 Since stone arch bridges were frequently built on shallow foundations, they are rather easily undermined by the water action, which is arguably the leading cause of stone arch bridge failure.
 To the best of our knowledge no action was taken or has been taken since to correct this foundational difficulty with the Otter Creek Bridge.
-A picture of the Otter Creek Bridge from about a hundred years ago shows the arches ending more or less level with a grassy streambed.
-Scour action has obviously changed Otter Creek significantly.
+This type of damage is commonly repaired with concrete scour aprons.